Commitment to New Music

 Depending on season programming and time commitments, the Camerata may also perform winning compositions live in the Cincinnati, Ohio area.
 Alternatively, the Camerata may choose to record a winning composition, in which case the winning composer would be provided with a digital copy of the final recording.

-Please submit any questions you have about your entry to Ellen Harrison, Jury Chair at firstname.lastname@example.org.
+Please submit any questions you have about eligibility or details of your entry to Ellen Harrison, Jury Chair at email@example.com.
+Please contact firstname.lastname@example.org if you have any technical issues with your submission or payment.

 - 1999 Rick Sowash “All Flesh is Grass”